 Courses devoted to artistic performance and developing creative artistic ability should have prerequisites: 1 year of introductory course work or experience approved by the instructor.
 They should also assume proficiency beyond the introductory level.

-Courses on average, the equivalent of a five period class per week.
+Courses, on average, are the equivalent of a five-period class per week.

 Work outside of class must be required: For example, portfolio/performance preparation, reading, writing or critical listening/viewing.

-Area G: College Preparatory Elective1 Year Required Choose from the A - G Area Courses
+Area G: College Preparatory Elective1 Year Required to Choose from the A - G Area Courses

 Visual & Performing Arts, History, Social Science, English, Advanced Mathematics, Laboratory Science, & Language Other Than English (2 years of a second language).